89th/Rapido/README.md

 ## To Do

-- [ ] Make it so you dont have to click "All" to clear that filter.
+- [x] Make it so you dont have to click "All" to clear that filter.
+- [ ] Fix URL filters input
+- [ ] Change capacity to bins of size (<1 TB, 1-2, 2-3, ...)
+- [ ] Fix listener for changes to selection boxes
+- [ ] Fix clicking on selection boxes (currently have to hold, move, release)